 1 Hour Criterium Race

-Find a local criterium race to participate.
-Most crit races are 1 hour long so that is ideal.
-Make sure you finish the race and take your average power for the entire 1 hour duration.
+Find a local criterium race to participate in.
+Most crit races are 1 hour long, so that is ideal.
+Make sure you finish the race and take your average power for the entire 1-hour duration.

 That number is your FTP.